rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

 ## Installing packages

-At this point you can use the Dnf package manager on Rocky Linux operating system just like you do with other package managers to install, remove, and update the packages you desire.
+You can use the DNF package manager on Rocky Linux operating system just like you do with other package managers to install, remove, and update the packages you desire.

 ```bash
 sudo dnf install package_name1 package_name2 package_name3